irfanMKhan/interview-preparation/docs/java/util.md

 1. What moves a thread from Runnable to Running?
 What does Thread.yield() do?
    Ans: When a thread is in the Runnable state, it means it’s ready to run but waiting for the CPU.
    The CPU scheduler (part of the Operating System) decides when it should move to Running.
 The JVM doesn’t control when exactly it runs.
    Thread.yield() tells the thread scheduler, “I’m willing to let other threads run first.”
-But it’s just a suggestion ,the thread might continue running if no other thread is ready.
+But it’s just a suggestion, the thread might continue running if no other thread is ready.
    Example:
    Suppose you have multiple background tasks running.
 You can call yield() to let another thread finish first, especially in multitasking environments.